amberframework/asset_pipeline/README.md

 # Asset Pipeline

 Asset Pipeline is a shard written to handle 3 types of assets:
 - Javascript, by using ESM modules and import maps
-- CSS/SASS, by utilizing Node SASS from an import map
+- CSS/SASS, by utilizing Node SASS from an import map (Pending)
-- Images
+- Images (Pending)

 ## Installation